andrew/ultimate-awesome/README.md

 - [awesome-fp-ts](https://github.com/euphocat/awesome-fp-ts) - A collection of awesome things regarding the fp-ts ecosystem.
 - [APIs-tools-collection](https://github.com/exajobs/APIs-tools-collection) - A collection of awesome software, libraries, Learning Tutorials, documents, books, resources and interesting stuff about APIs.
 - [MY-COMPUTER-SCIENCE-CURRICULUM](https://github.com/farhankarim/MY-COMPUTER-SCIENCE-CURRICULUM) - This repository consists of free online courses you can take which are equivalent to a bachelors degree in Karachi.
-- [awesome-cvelabs](https://github.com/fluidattacks/awesome-cvelabs) - A list of all awesome CVELabs.
 - [awesome-tw-openagri](https://github.com/g0v/awesome-tw-openagri) - 整理農業開放資料相關資源與專案.
 - [awesome-nodejs-tools](https://github.com/geekyahmed/awesome-nodejs-tools) - A collection of awesome Node.js tools for developers.
 - [awesome-marine-hacking](https://github.com/hackforthesea/awesome-marine-hacking) - Awesome Resources for Ocean Hacking.